Updated on 7-16-2019

 Non-profit nursing homes generally perform better than for-profit facilities.
 However, the real question should be, is my facility truly a non-profit nursing home?
-Or a for-profit facility in disguise.
+Or is the ‘not for profit nursing home’ a for-profit facility in disguise?

 Generally Speaking, Non Profit Facilities are Better